Kate Swaine BA Hons Dip ION FdSc mBANT

 A few years later I had my own health problems.
 They weren’t life-threatening but involved a lot of physical pain and mental anguish.
 I was offered pain management therapy and medication that might have dulled the pain, but might also have dulled me!
 Ironically, I was at the beginning of my 3rd year of nutrition studies and so decided to research my condition myself and get myself better.
 It took a while, but I did.
 There is no doubt that my diet, supplements and a wonderful acupuncturist all contributed to my recovery.
 Although it wasn’t particularly welcome at the time, this does mean I have first-hand experience of practising what I preach and it working!
-I now practise as a Nutritional Therapist in Edinburgh and am passionate about the diiference nutrition can make.
+I now practise as a nutritional therapist in Edinburgh and am passionate about the difference nutritional therapy can make.

 I’m a former club swimmer and runner and have personally experienced how nutrition can make a big difference to performance and well-being.
 At the moment, I’m training for an open-water 10km swim and enjoying developing a nutrition plan for myself, not only so that my muscles recover quickly and I have enough fuel, but also to keep my immune and digestive system on top form.

 I like to lead an active, busy and healthy life and I need really good nutrition to be able to do that!
 The food I eat is varied and tasty and quick to prepare – all the things that I would recommend to you.